Geometric quantization of Dirac manifolds: Prequantization of Dirac manifolds

 Conversely, we suppose that $(M, D)$ is prequantizable, that is, there is the prequantization bundle $(L,\nabla^D)$ over $M$.
 Note that the $D$-differential 2-form which corresponds to $R^D_\nabla$ is $\Lambda$:

-As is well-known, the isomorphism classes of Hermitian line bundles over $M$ are classified by the second cohomology classes through the map which assigns to the isomorphism class of a line bundle $K\to M$ the first Chern class $c_1(K)\in H_\mathrm{dR}^2(M ; \mathbb{Z})$ of $K$~(see \cite{Kqua70} and \cite{Wgeo91}).
-According to this, one obtains an ordinary Hermitian connection $\nabla^0$ whose curvature is $R_0$.
+It is well-known that the isomorphism classes of Hermitian line bundles over $M$ are classified by the second cohomology classes through the map which assigns to the isomorphism class of a line bundle $K\to M$ the first Chern class $c_1(K)\in H^2(M, \mathbb{Z})$ of $K$~(see \cite{Kqua70} and \cite{Wgeo91}).
+According to this, one obtains an ordinary Hermitian connection $\nabla^0$ on $L$ whose curvature is $R_0$.
 The curvature form $F_{\nabla^0}$ corresponding to $R_0$ satisfies

 The map $R_1:\varGamma^\infty(M,D)\times\varGamma^\infty(M,D)\to \mathrm{End}_\mathbb{C}\,(\varGamma^\infty(M,L))$ defined as

 is the curvature of a $D$-connection $\nabla_1 := \nabla^0\circ(\rho_{TM}\times {\it id})$ on $L$.
 Then, the $D$-differential 2-form $\tau_1$ corresponding to $R_1$ is represented as $\tau_1 = (\wedge^2\rho_{TM})^*F_{\nabla^0}$ by using $F_{\nabla^0}$.
 Using Proposition \ref{sec3:the 2nd cohomology class}, we find that